Our Position on the County’s “Zero Waste” Plans

 (See a synopsis of the report findings at the end of this web post.)

-Legal agreements SCA reached in the 1990s with the County (following several lawsuits) grant SCA oversight of the county’s 100-acre compost facility in Dickerson.
+Legal agreements SCA reached in the 1990s with the County (following several lawsuits) grant SCA oversight of the county’s 50-acre yard trim compost facility in Dickerson.
 We are pleased to be a partner in this well-managed operation.

 In 2023, the County approached SCA for approval to expand the compost facility to include food scraps, which comprise almost one quarter of the county’s total volume of garbage.
-Initial work would begin on the expansion in 2025, County officials told us.
-Food scraps would start being shipped to the facility in late 2026 or early 2027.
-The scraps would be mixed with existing yard trim (now some 58,000 tons a year) that is efficiently collected and composted.
-The mix would be made into a nutrient-rich soil additive—an enhancement to Leafgro, the County’s current popular commercial product made from leaves and yard trim.
+Initial expansion work on that was set to begin this year, with food waste to start being shipped to the facility in late 2026 or early 2027.
+The scraps would be mixed with ground-up yard trim at Shady Grove and shipped via rail to Dickerson.
+In aerated static piles under closed-cover, the mix would be turned into a nutrient-rich soil additive—an enhancement to Leafgro, the County’s popular commercial product made from leaves and yard trim.
+Because of the advanced processing technology and the addition of nitrogen rich food scraps, the process would take nine weeks as opposed to the nine months it currently takes.

-SCA fully supports the idea of composting rather than burning or burying food waste.
-The County has also proposed putting 30 to 40 acres of ground-based solar panels on the compost facility property.
-We support this initiative as well.
-We have offered to modify our Settlement Agreement with the County and allow an expansion of the compost facility to include food scraps if the County was willing to close the incinerator sooner rather than later.
+SCA has not been privy to the County’s assessments of other sites.
+We have offered to modify our Settlement Agreement with the County and allow an expansion of the compost facility to include food scraps if the County was willing to negotiate an earlier date for the closure of the incinerator.
 We saw this as a win-win for both parties, and we offered to help educate the public about food waste composting.

-We will keep you apprised and updated on this important set of issues for our community and the entire county.
+We will keep you apprised and updated on this important set of issues for the entire county.

 The findings of the 99-page Beyond Incineration report, released in March 2021, remain relevant today.
 The report concluded:

-Any development of a landfill at the county’s “in-reserve” site in Dickerson (usually referred to as “Site 2”) would threaten regional drinking water and the sole-source aquifer in the county’s Ag Reserve.
+• Any development of a landfill at the county’s “in-reserve” site in Dickerson (usually referred to as “Site 2”) would threaten regional drinking water and the sole-source aquifer in the county’s Ag Reserve.
 The land is currently farmed.
+Another consultant, EA Engineering, hired by the County estimated that, in addition to the $28 million currently allocated to build out the Dickerson yard trim facility, another $60 million would be needed to develop this site.
 That money, too, would be better spent on Zero Waste infrastructure.
 (County officials have pledged in the past never to use Site 2 for a landfill due largely to strong community opposition.)

-Incineration is 2.5 to 5 times worse in terms of adverse environmental and health impacts than landfilling at one or more of 10 sites identified in Pennsylvania, Virginia, and Ohio—accounting for hauling by truck or rail, global warming impact, emissions of nitrogen oxides, particulate matter, acid gases, toxic chemicals, and chemicals that form smog.
+• Incineration is 2.5 to 5 times worse in terms of adverse environmental and health impacts than landfilling at one of the 12 sites narrowed from a pool of 42 that met strict environmental justice criteria, identified in Pennsylvania, Virginia, and Ohio.
+This analysis took into account the monetized costs of hauling by truck or rail, global warming impact, emissions of nitrogen oxides, particulate matter, acid gases, toxic chemicals, and chemicals that form smog.
 (Extensive detail can be found in the report.
 On top of the basic tipping fee ($70-$100 per ton) the monetized health and environmental costs per ton are $259 for our incinerator versus approximately $80 for the vetted landfills cited above, in 2021 dollars.

-The County should pursue Material Recovery and Biological Treatment (MRBT) technologies, which further extract organics and recyclables from the trash before it is shipped to landfill.
+• The County should pursue Material Recovery and Biological Treatment (MRBT) technologies, which further extract organics and recyclables from the trash in order to reduce and stabilize it, before it is shipped to landfill.